vdstack/mockit/README.md

   - [unsafe alternatives](#unsafe-alternatives-1)
   - [zod integration](#zod-integration-1)

-# mockFunction
+# Mock

-You can mock functions, classes, abstract classes, interfaces and types with the same function `Mock`.
+You can mock functions, classes, abstract classes, objects, interfaces and types with the same function `Mock`.

 ### Functions